svelte-sortable-list Svelte Themes

 Function Description

-sortItems() Provides an easy mechanism to reorder items (in combination with the on:sort event).
+sortItems() Provides an easy mechanism to reorder items (should be used in combination with the on:sort event).

 Example: